On the Relationship between Truth and Political Bias in Language Models: Generated True/False Statements

 We use GPT-4 \citep{openaiGPT4TechnicalReport2023} and Gemini \citep{geminiteamGeminiFamilyHighly2024} to generate a set of objectively true and false non-political statements.
 We prompt the models as follows:

 We generated several thousand of these statements in batches for maximum diversity.
 To minimize the number of duplicated statements, we then used k-means clustering on their sentence embeddings to find 2000 clusters and picked one true and one false statement from each cluster.
-Finally, we manually inspected several hundred samples to check whether the statements were properly true or false and apolitical.
+Finally, we manually inspected several hundred samples to check whether the statements were properly true or false and apolitical, finding that between 90-95\% are objectively true/false, with some statements being more subjective even though we prompted the model to only provide objective facts.
 We show sample statements in \autoref{tab:samples-generated-tf}.